kathysledge/smig/docs/schema-reference/events.md

 ### Counter cache

-Keep a count in sync:
+Maintain a denormalised count field that updates automatically:

 ```typescript
 // On comment table